 Ingredients

 - black beans - I used canned beans.
-The veggie burger recipe that inspired this one calls for either black beans or kidney beans.
+The veggie burger recipe that inspired these meatballs calls for either black beans or kidney beans.
 Technically you can use pretty much any bean here, but I opted for black beans so the meatballs have a more traditional color.

 - vital wheat gluten - sorry, but there's no substitute for this meatball recipe.
 In case you're not familiar with seitan, this is a high-protein flour created from wheat.
 I have an entire seitan category if you need other ways to use vital wheat gluten.